-A: Up to 24 months.
-Typically, collection systems will be shipped with a minimum of 12 months remaining shelf-life.
+A: The shelf life of Oral-Eze is up to 24 months.
+Typically, Oral-Eze collection systems will be shipped with a minimum of 12 months remaining shelf life.

 Q If I run out of the collection devices, can I use a different device?